Admissions Procedures

 Conditional Admission

 Conditional admission at the graduate level is defined as admission to the university for students who do not meet the graduate admission standards (refer to the program of interest).
-Upon review of a student’s academic record the Admissions Committee may grant applicants conditional admission to Concordia University.
+Upon review of a student’s academic record, the Admission Committee may grant applicants conditional admission to Concordia University.

 Conditional admission requires the student to achieve good academic standing (GPA of a 3.0 or higher) within the first semester of enrollment.
-Students who are conditionally admitted may be required to fulfill stipulations specific to their program (students without demonstrated experience in an English medium academic or professional setting must present specific test scores to meet full admission criteria).
-Students who earn a semester GPA of 3.0 or higher within their first semester of enrollment are removed from conditional admissions status.
-Failure to fulfill stipulations of the program and/or failure to maintain good academic standing during enrollment as a graduate student (GPA of 3.0 or higher) in the first semester will result in probationary status (see the Probation and Dismissal Policy).
+Students who are conditionally admitted may be required to fulfill stipulations specific to their program.
+Students who earn a GPA of 3.0 or higher within their first semester of enrollment are removed from conditional admissions status.
+Failure to fulfill stipulations of the program and/or failure to maintain good academic standing during enrollment (GPA of 3.0 or higher) in the first semester will result in probationary status (see the Probation and Dismissal Policy).